2i2c-org/2i2c-org.github.io/content/blog/2024/gesis-binderhub-profiles/index.md

 While these did slow down the implementation of the project, it has allowed us to be very confident that the methods we have chosen are long term sustainable.

+## Want to try this out?

+We have a demo of this running at [imagebuilding-demo.2i2c.cloud](https://imagebuilding-demo.2i2c.cloud), but unfortunately as we are still fine-tuning `cryptnono` config, at this moment it is not open to the public.
+Please [hit me up](mailto:yuvipanda@2i2c.org) with your GitHub account if you want access, and promise to not be a cryptominer and you shall be granted access.

+Want to set this up on your own JupyterHub?
+There is some [work in progress](https://github.com/2i2c-org/2i2c-org.github.io/pull/205) documentation and more is being worked on.
+Drop a line in the linked pull request and we'll be happy to help.
+The eventual goal is for *anyone* to be able to simply follow documentation and set this up for themselves.

 ## Future work

 This is not complete of course, and there is a lot of future work to be done.